nixon-voxell/apu_ppf/main.typ

 #figure(caption: [Vector vs Bitmap graphics @arneratermanis2017])[#image("assets/vector-vs-bitmap.png")] <vector-vs-bitmap>

-Traditional methods of rendering 2D graphics had always relied on bitmap-based texture mapping @ray2005vector.
+Traditional methods of rendering 2D graphics has always relied on bitmap-based texture mapping @ray2005vector.
 While this approach is ubiquitous, it suffers a major drawback of the _pixelation_ effect when being scaled beyond the original resolution @nehab2008random.
 Furthermore, creating animations using bitmap graphics can be extremely limited and complex because of the rigid grid-like data structure used to store the data.
 Animating bitmap graphics are commonly done through the use of shaders which directly manipulates the individual pixels, or relying on image sequences (flipbooks) which produces an illusion of movement.